NathanLabbe/BuyingListOCR/README.md

 A shared shoping list application with an OCR feature.
 ## Getting started
 ### Prerequisites
-A android mobile with android marshmalow (5.0) or better.
+A android mobile with android Lolipop (5.0) or better.
 Or an android 5.0 (or better) emulator.
 ## Build with
 Android studio - devellopement